survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## On Namespacing Components

 So far, we've been defining a component per file.
 That's not the only way.
 It may be handy to treat a file as a namespace and expose multiple components from it.
 React provides [namespaces components](https://facebook.github.io/react/docs/jsx-in-depth.html#namespaced-components) just for this purpose.
 In this case, we could apply namespacing to the concept of `Lane` or `Note`.
 This would add some flexibility to our system while keeping it simple to manage.
-By using namespacing, we could do something like this:
+By using namespacing, we could end up with something like this:

 **app/components/Lanes.jsx**